 The return on marketing investment (or MROI for short) is a catch-all measure that accounts for all of your marketing.
 You can use the data within your MROI to learn how each of your marketing channels and campaigns performed, and make adjustments accordingly.
 Identified your most effective and profitable channels?
 Pivot your marketing spend to focus on those channels and reach more customers.

 But what about a marketing automation solution?
 How do you measure the return on marketing investment for automation?
-Here’s a guide to the basics, a summary of which follows below.
+Here’s a guide to the ROI of marketing automation, a summary of which follows below.

 First off, don’t underestimate what marketing automation can do for your business.
 A properly implemented and adopted marketing automation system will give your company a widespread boost across all of your sales and marketing operations.
 Businesses that have adopted marketing automation systems commonly report a quicker time to revenue, increased insight into the performance of marketing operations, and streamlining of outdated sales and marketing processes among the most visible benefits of their investment.
 In other words, you can expect great things once your marketing automation system is up and running.